 Too Much: You’re co-chairing a new national initiative called the Next System Project.
 Our current system seems incredibly locked into place.
 What gives you the most hope that we may actually see a more egalitarian New Economy?

 Alperovitz: If you think about the 20th century, we had some major problems in the century’s first quarter: stagnation, big banking crises, unemployment, recessions.
-World War I then bailed the system out. [pullquote]We have the possibility of laying down the infrastructure for a New Economy.[/pullquote]
+World War I then bailed the system out.

 The same thing happened in the second quarter of the century.
 Massive crisis, World War II bailed the system out.
 In the third quarter, Vietnam and the Cold War stabilized the system.
 Now our system has run out of stabilizers.